For every particle after the Bang, there's an antiparticle before it. Perfect symmetry.

 The universe has a mirror image on the other side of the Big Bang.

-Placeholder for a 3D visualisation of Time-Symmetric Cosmologies.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Time-Symmetric Cosmologies.
 Standard cosmology treats the Big Bang as a beginning with time flowing only into the future.
 Time-symmetric models propose that the Big Bang is a mirror point, with a fully separate universe (or set of universes) existing in the "other direction" of time, expanding backward into its own future.

 The universe is CPT-symmetric: for every particle after the Big Bang there is an antiparticle mirror before it, making the cosmos a single self-contained quantum object.